34th Street–Herald Square station: IND Sixth Avenue Line platforms

-The 34th Street–Herald Square station on the IND Sixth Avenue Line is an express station that has four tracks and two island platforms.
 The mezzanine elevators are at the north end of the station while the staircases to the Manhattan Mall entrance are at the south end.
 The platforms have numerous stairs and escalators leading to the main mezzanine.
 Stairs on both platforms lead to a non-accessible ramp leading to the mezzanine.

 The platforms are not equal in length, as the northbound one is longer than the southbound one.
 North of this station are numerous crossovers and switches that allow trains from uptown to terminate here on the express tracks during construction and closures.
 The crossovers were reconfigured in 2018 to reduce the duplication of track switches of the downtown and uptown tracks, most notably, the switch from the express to local tracks.